saisriteja/saisriteja.github.io/_posts/2022-02-07-post-NvidiaTaoDeepstreamTheory.md

 **Pipeline** is a sequence of bins. **Pipelines** can be used to deal and control things according to the user.

+## Triton Server
+This is better of all for some reason, if the models are not compactable to deepstream.

 | ![space-1.jpg](/assets/images/deepstream/ds5.png) |
 |:--:|